 It is believed that people started celebrating the Bhumchu festival in Tibet sometime between 755 and 804 CE.
 During that era, King Trisong Deutsonin used to reign the area.
 There are considered three Dharma Kings who have played a major role in introducing and spreading Buddhism to the region.
 King Trisong Deutsonin is considered one of the three.

 During his reign, Guru Padmasambhava was invited to the kingdom in order to perform a holy sadhana.
 He also consecrated the lands with sacred water from his vase.
 This vase was later hidden as a treasure and wasn’t found until the 17th century.
 It is said that it was rediscovered by a reincarnation of Padmasambhava only.
-Since then, the Bhumchu festival began to be celebrated with great splendour.
+Since then, the Bhumchu festival began to be celebrated with great splendor.

-1. Vase Opening Ceremony.
 On the very first day of the Bhumchu festival, the sacred vase kept at Tashiding Monastery is opened.
 By seeing the water level in it, the lamas make predictions for the coming year for Sikkim.
 If the water level is found to be up to the brim, it indicates revolutions and turmoil.
 If the water level is low, it signifies droughts and famines.
 However, if the water is just half-filled, it marks the coming of the prosperous and peaceful year ahead.

 Sikkim is a north-eastern city in India.
-Despite being amply beautiful and serene, it is still largely unexplored and very less visited gem in India.
+Despite being amply beautiful and serene, it is still a largely unexplored and a very less visited gem in India.
 Sikkim is located at a distance of 1,582, 2,678, 2,425, 706 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Here is how you can reach Sikkim.

 By Air.
 As such, there’s no airport in Sikkim but you can opt for Bagdogra Airport, situated in West Bengal.
 It is the nearest airport to Sikkim.
 In the year 2018-19, it served a total of 2.8 million passengers.
 It is considered the 17th busiest airport in India.